 These resources and services provide essential support for individuals struggling with chronic relapse and can facilitate a more effective recovery process.

-The Wisconsin Recovery Institute offers a variety of treatment options designed to address chronic relapse and support long-term recovery.
+The Wisconsin Recovery Institute in Fond du Lac offers a variety of treatment options designed to address chronic relapse and support long-term recovery.
 These options include:

 • Residential Treatment: Comprehensive residential programs provide a structured environment for individuals to receive intensive support and treatment.
 Explore residential treatment programs for detailed information on these services.